This is the first time I've worked for myself...

-Sounds like I need to put some money away each month?
+Do I need to put some money away for tax payment each month?

 That's a wise idea.
 It's important to provide for these liabilities to ensure that interest charges and late payment penalties do not arise, which can significantly increase your liability.
-By putting away some money from your earnings each month, say, 25% of your gross earnings, you should have enough money in the bank to take care of your tax bills.
+By doing income tax calculation and putting away some money from your earnings each month, say, 25% of your gross earnings, you should have enough money in the bank to take care of your tax bills.

-Why do I need to pay my tax bills on time?
+What happens if I don't pay my tax bills on time?

-It means you will avoid needlessly having to pay penalty charges.
+You will have to pay penalty charges.
 As well as failing to complete your returns on time, you can be fined for failing to register your business when you start up (you could be fined up to 100% of the tax due in addition to any unpaid tax).
-It's best to register as soon as you can – it's such an easy process.
+It's best to register as soon as you can - it's such an easy process.
 You can register online using the HMRC Online Service or by calling the HMRC 'Helpline for the Newly Self-Employed' on 0300 200 3504.

 The importance of selling would come high up the list.
 When you work for yourself, you have to be able to make sales - no matter what you do - or the business simply won't survive, no matter how good you are at other things.
 You also must take care of your own bookkeeping, which can come as a bit of a shock - or pay someone else to do it.
 You may have to spend a significant amount of your time doing things you haven't done before or doing things you don't like.
 These can take up a lot of time.

 But doing my own finances saves me money…